ibuetler/p3s-twitter/Tutorial.md

         tweet_id = tweet['data-item-id']
 ```

 The find_all Method is provided by beautiful soup.
-The Method goes through the whole provided DOM-structure and searches for the tag given in the parameter.
-Find_all is used when the tag is not unique and can have multiple occurences.
+The method goes through the whole provided DOM-structure and searches for the tag given in the parameter.
+Find_all is used when the tag is not unique and can have multiple occurrences.
 Therefore, a list is returned.
-On the other hand, find is used when the tag is unique and only one can occure.
+On the other hand, find is used when the tag is unique and only one can occur.

-Additionally not only the text should be extracted, but also the date of the tweet and all its Hashtags.
+Additionally, not only the text should be extracted, but also the date of the tweet and all its Hashtags.
 For a better usage later for our CSV file and JSON file a dictionary should be used which has the ID of the tweet as the key and a string as the value.
 The string is composed of date, tweet content, hashtags.
-Here an Example of how the String should look like:
+Here an example of how the String should look like:

 ```
 Date: 03:10 - 16.
 Apr.
-2020,Tweet-text: .@Leopoldina hat eine dritte Ad-hoc-Stellungnahme zur COVID19-Pandemie veröffentlicht.
+2020,Tweet-text: .@Leopoldina hat Eine dritte Ad-hoc-Stellungnahme zur COVID19-Pandemie veröffentlicht.
 Das Papier behandelt behandelt die psychologischen, sozialen, rechtlichen, pädagogischen und wirtschaftlichen Aspekte,Tags: #COVID19 #Pandemie
 ```
 The string "Date:" should be added before the date.
 After the date a comma and then before the Tweet content the string Tweet-text: closed with a comma.
 Before the hashtags the string "Tags:" is to be added.